sunnyvalechha/Terraform/README.md

 Using a modular approach, we can reuse the code by just changing the location and values.

-Note: Keep the main.tf in parent folder like Day-2 else it will throw error
+Note: Keep the main.tf in the parent folder like Day-2, else it will throwan error

 ![Uploading image.png…]()